 Include the Recipe

-Be sure to add a handwritten or printed version of the recipe(s) for your goodies!
+Be sure to add a handwritten or printed version of the recipe(s) for your Christmas baked goods!
 Or, if you want to save paper, simply forward a link to the recipe online.

 - tins, bags or boxes

 - ribbon, baker’s twine or string

 - fresh or faux greenery

 - gift tags

 Be sure to pin these pretty ways to gift-wrap your Christmas baking!

 More Holiday Gift Wrapping Ideas

 Looking for other incredible wrapping ideas for the holidays?
 Be sure to visit the lovely bloggers listed below.
 A big thanks to Ashley, Janine and Leslie for hosting this fun hop!

 Gift Wrapping Basics – Wrapping Without A Bow from Zevy Joy // Brown Paper & Pom Pom Gift Wrapping Ideas from The DIY Mommy // Gift Wrapping Idea from Finding Lovely // DIY Gift Wrap Ideas & Free Printable Holiday Gift Tags from The Happy Housie